trackhack3r/trackhack3r/README.md

 ☆ my pronouns are she/her but i don't mind being being called as they/them too (cause i usually use alot of male characters as my ponies in PT.)

+☆ i'm a filo so you'll see speak in my native language sometimes. also i'm an infj

 ☆ i am an artist/writer who's over 18 as well and i usually draw original characters most entirely. also i'm a straight ally, i fully support lgbtq!!

 ☆ i heavily kin 007n7 from forsaken. i'm also a yumejoshi (non-sharing mostly) and i also love canon x oc.